igniter-labs/ti-ext-importexport/README.md

-#This extension is incomplete, still under development and should not be used 'just yet'.
+# This extension is incomplete, still under development and should not be used 'just yet'. :smile:

 This extension allows you to import or export TastyIgniter menu items with images, orders and customers.
 It is super simple!